m-audio91/CommonUtils/README.md

 ## uTimeCode.pas
-A TimeCode and TimeCode List parser. it can parse a TimeCode string written in twelve forms like hh:mm:ss.ms or or m:s.ms or ss.ms etc. there is ability to initialize TTimeCode with different separators like hh:mm:ss;ms. you can also control precision of the milliseconds part. like 1 or 10 etc. an example from BitHesab console project:
+A TimeCode and TimeCode List parser. it can parse a TimeCode string written in twelve forms like `HH:MM:SS.ms` or `M:S.ms` or `SS.ms` etc. there is ability to initialize TTimeCode with different separators like HH:MM:SS;ms. you can also control precision of the milliseconds part. like 1 or 10 etc. an example from BitHesab console project:
 ```pascal